RyanFenn/Combination-Lock-Opener/README.md

 # Combination-Lock-Opener
-A repository to store code and other files associated with the Combination Lock Opener project.
+A repository for the Combination Lock Opener project.

 **Repository notes:**
 - This program was developed using the PlatformIO IDE